All Episodes

 With metallic artifacts.

-That would show up on an x-ray?
+Metal that would show up on an X-ray.

-No, it's not an x-ray.
+No, it's not X-ray.

-This is ground penetrating radar.
+This is ground-penetrating radar.

 This is microwave wavelength radar.